-At both June 30, 2020 and December 31, 2019, the Company held an equity investment in TELA Bio, Inc., or TELA Bio, in its condensed consolidated balance sheets in the amount of \$10.0 million.
-The Company records its investment in TELA Bio at fair value based on a quoted market price, which resulted in an unrealized gain in the amount of \$4.0 million during the three months ended June 30, 2020 and an unrealized gain of less than \$0.1 million in the six months ended June 30, 2020.
-The fair values at both June 30, 2020 and December 31, 2019 were based on Level 1 inputs.
+At September 30, 2020 and December 31, 2019, the Company held an equity investment in TELA Bio, Inc., or TELA Bio, in its condensed consolidated balance sheets in the amount of \$12.8 million and \$10.0 million, respectively.
+The Company records its investment in TELA Bio at fair value based on a quoted market price based on Level 1 inputs, which resulted in an unrealized gain in the amount of \$2.8 million during both the three and nine months ended September 30, 2020, which are recorded in other, net income (expense) in the condensed consolidated statements of operations.